Wild animal suffering: 20th century

+21st century

 The character Lord Vetinari, in Terry Pratchett's Unseen Academicals, in a speech, tells how he once observed a salmon being consumed alive by a mother otter and her children feeding on the salmon's eggs.
 He sarcastically describes "[m]other and children dining upon mother and children" as one of "nature's wonders", using it as an example of how evil is "built into the very nature of the universe".
 This depiction of evil has been described as non-traditional because it expresses horror at the idea that evil has been designed as a feature of the universe.

+In non-fiction

+Annie Dillard's views on nature, as expressed in Pilgrim at Tinker Creek and Holy the Firm, deviate from the traditional portrayal of the natural world as peaceful and balanced.
+Instead, she presents nature as a realm marked by inherent brutality and violence, using vivid imagery to depict scenes of predation, parasitism, and death.
+Dillard explores the idea that the divine is not separate from this violence but is intertwined with it, proposing an immanent God who is present within the chaos and suffering of the natural world.
+This perspective challenges the concept of a benevolent deity existing independently of nature's harsh realities, inviting readers to consider the possibility of a divine presence within an indifferent universe.
+Through this approach, Dillard's work contributes a distinct perspective to American nature writing, blending theological inquiry with reflections on the violence in nature.

 In poetry

+Ancient

 Homer, in the Iliad, employs the simile of a stag who, as a victim, is wounded by a human hunter and is then devoured by jackals, who themselves are frightened away by a scavenging lion.
-In the epigram "The Swallow and the Grasshopper", attributed to Euenus, the poet writes of a swallow feeding a grasshopper to its young, remarking: "wilt not quickly cast it loose? for it is not right nor just that singers should perish by singers' mouths."
+In the epigram "The Swallow and the Grasshopper", attributed to Euenus, the poet writes of a swallow feeding a grasshopper to its young, remarking that "wilt not quickly cast it loose? for it is not right nor just that singers should perish by singers' mouths."

+Medieval

 Al-Ma'arri wrote of the kindness of giving water to birds and speculated whether there was a future existence where innocent animals would experience happiness to remedy the suffering they experience in this world.
-In the Luzūmiyyāt, he included a poem addressed to the wolf, who: "if he were conscious of his bloodguiltiness, would rather have remained unborn."
+In the Luzūmiyyāt, he included a poem addressed to the wolf, who "if he were conscious of his bloodguiltiness, would rather have remained unborn".